sidiebnou/Ball/README.md

 # Ball
-A ball that moves around.
-A MIT xPro Full Stack Course Task.
+A ball that moves around the screen.